favoritelotus/diskroaster/README.md

-testdisk
+diskroaster
 =========

-testdisk is a multithreaded disk testing utility that writes and verifies data on a raw disk device.
+diskroaster is a multithreaded disk testing utility that writes and verifies data on a raw disk device.
 It is designed to stress-test hard drives and SSDs by dividing the disk into sections, writing data in parallel using multiple worker threads, and verifying the written content for integrity.

 Features
 --------